fmExcense/compositeurdigital.github.io/en/video.md

 ### A/V Codecs

-A given video file format can contain different coding/decoding standard.
-Those are called "codecs" and are installed on a computer.
-This means that some video file may not playback by default, installing the right codec can be necessary.
-K-Lite Codec Pack include a wide variety of codecs.
-Some codecs may cause the instability of Compositeur Digital.
+A video file format can embed different coding/decoding standards.
+Those standards called "codecs" should be installed on your computer.
+K-Lite Codec Pack includes a wide variety of codecs.
+Please note that some uncommon codecs may note be supported within the Compositeur Digital.

-As a rule, consider WMV et MP4(H264) as the safest, most stable codecs.
+Our recommendation is to use WMV and MP4(H264) format for a safe use.

 [Back to supported content](content_types.md)